BestTimesToVisit.com Logo

 transport

 Rent a car, but book it WAY in advance, especially if you want a Jeep for the Road to Hana.
-Prices skyrocket closer to your travel date, and availability plummets.
-Consider using Turo for potentially better deals and unique vehicle options, but still book early!
+Prices skyrocket closer to your travel date, and availability can be scarce.
+Consider using Turo if traditional rental companies are booked or too expensive; it's like Airbnb for cars and often has better rates.

 culture